techlahoma/board_meetings/2019/attachments/10_content_creation.md

 * Twitch Channel Management
   * We're continuing to try to get more Twitch subscriptions.
 * Twitch Highlighting
-  * We're doing our best to stay caught up, but we always need more volunters.
+  * We're doing our best to stay caught up, but we always need more volunteers.
 * YouTube Channel Management
+  * No updates